harshagrama/ATG-Artifact/README.md

 ```
 #  Configuration File Is Used To Manage Guest Users & Channels

-* Each configuration file can have multiple channels as a section and API attributes as options.
+* Each configuration file can have multiple channels as a section and API attributes as options
 * email attribute can take list of email id's with comma separated
 * configuration file "singleChannelOnly.ini" for adding  guest users restricted to single channel
 * configuration file  "multiChannel.ini" for adding guest users, who can access more than one channel